DiegoFigueiras/ctticc/README.md

 ## Future Advancements

++ The current "together" plot renders as a plotly object - if someone would like a more "exportable" visual, we may add a fourth plot option (e.g., static instead of dynamic).
-We may add a "pseudo" Test Information Function.
++ We may add a "pseudo" Test Information Function.

 Please also give us  feedback and requests for additions or changes.